ncase/anxiety/scenes/intro.md

 `clearText()`

 n3: Welcome!
 This is less of a "game", more of an interactive story.
-Hope you like reading, sucka
+Hope you like reading, sucka!

 n3: So before we start, how would *you* like to read?